sigurdschneider/lvc/README.md

-LVC Compiler Project
+# LVC Compiler Project
 IL - IL/I, IL/F and Coherence
 Translation validation for register assignment and SSA construction http://www.ps.uni-saarland.de/~sdschn/master

+## Dependencies

+### Containers
 You need to have the containers library installed: http://coq.inria.fr/pylons/contribs/view/Containers/v8.4 All sources compiled with Coq version 8.4pl3 (February 2014)

+### ocamlbuild
+Should come with your OCAML distribution

+### Optional: ruby
+If you want build times to be output, you need ruby

+## Building LVC

-After installing the containers library, type
+After installing the dependencies, use

+	configure.sh

+to generate a Makefile (use `configure.sh --vanilla` if you don't have ruby installed).
+Then build LVC using

-  make -j
+	make

-to build the compiler LVC.
 This will generate a binary

-	extraction/lvc
+	extraction/lvcc.native

 There are some example files in extraction/examples.
 Run one by issuing the following command:

 	cd extraction
-	lvc examples/foo.il
+	lvcc.native examples/foo.il